Easter Blood Drive:

 3. How many churches do you hope to involve?

-The goal is to mobilise as many churches as possible.
+The goal is to mobilize as many churches as possible.
 This is because the need is great, and yet the ability of the church to respond to this great need is even greater, since God is great.
-The idea is to make it annual, around Easter, God willing, if the pilot goes well.
-In fact, donors can donate at any time, and thanksgiving is another good moment to donate collectively.
+The idea is to make it annual, during the month of Easter.
+In fact, donors can donate at any time.
+Thanksgiving is another good moment to donate collectively.

 4. What would you say to someone who asks why Christians should get involved in this initiative?

-Blood is important to life.
+Blood is essential to life.
 Without it, one would die.
 It is good for Christians to contribute, if possible, to strengthen the blood supply system in society, to reflect God’s love.
-One hears of medical benefits of donating.
-For example, someone was told not to donate due to low iron level.
-Further investigation showed that he has celiac disease, something that he would not have realised if not for his blood donation.
+One also hears of the medical benefits of donating; for example, someone was told not to donate due to low iron level.
+Further investigation showed that he has Celiac disease, something that he would not have realized if not for his attempt to give blood.
 Christians should get involved, even if health conditions may not be ideal.
-CBS says that one could also donate financially, and/or volunteer their time to serve at the donation centre.
+Candian Blood Services says that one could also donate financially, and/or volunteer their time to serve at the donation centre.

 5. Do people have to be screened?
 If so how?

-To ensure the high quality of blood supply in Canada, CBS follows strict guidelines.
-Various factors can determine whether a person can donate, including age, weight, medications, medical conditions, pregnancy, travel etc. There are lots of legitimate reasons why one should not donate blood.
+To ensure the high quality of blood supply in Canada, Canadian Blood Services (CBS) follows strict guidelines.
+Various factors can determine whether a person can donate, including age, weight, medications, medical conditions, pregnancy, travel, etc. There are lots of legitimate reasons why one should not donate blood.
 There are health requirements for blood donors.
-For example, a hepatitis B or C carrier should not donate.
+For example, a hepatitis B or C carrier can not donate.
 Other conditions, such as a previous Malaria infection, may put restrictions on the acceptable types of donation.
 Please read the CBS donation guideline for more details (https://www.blood.ca/en/blood/am-i-eligible-donate-blood).

 6. What promotions are you asking the churches to do?